 Tanganyika, as the mainland was then known, achieved independence from Great Britain in December 1961.
 Zanzibar becoming independent two years later, in December 1963, and shortly afterwards, in April 1964, joining the mainland to become the United Republic of Tanzania.

 Tanzania covers 937,062 sq km making it the largest country in Eastern Africa.
-Just south of the equator, it borders Kenya and Uganda to the north; the Democratic Republic of the Congo, Rwanda and Burundi to the west; and Zambia, Malawi and Mozambique to the south.
-It is therefore an ideal center from which to explore eastern, central and southern Africa.
+Just south of the equator, it borders Kenya and Uganda to the north; the Democratic Republic of the Congo, Rwanda and Burundi to the west; and Zambia, Malawi and Mozambique to the south It is therefore an ideal centre from which to explore eastern, central and southern Africa.